dcndaniela/MDS/README.md

-"# What can I cook today?" app

-A receipe (or many receips) is(are) generated based on USER preferences
+In this app, a receipe (or many receipes) is (are) generated based on USER preferences .